R3BRootGroup/sofia/trim/README.md

 # Calibration of the energy loss: from Mapped to Cal

-at the begining the calibration parameters of the energy loss are given with default values in CalibParams.par
+at the beginning the calibration parameters of the energy loss are given with default values in CalibParams.par

 trimEnergyPedestals: Float_t \
   0.0 0.0 0.0 0.0 0.0 0.0  \